BM345/NagwaSchemas/question/response_json_specification.md

 # Response JSON Specification

-This document gives the specification for the JSON format we use for students' responses to questions.
+This document gives the specification for the JSON format we use for storing students' responses to questions.

 ## Table of Contents